PhGil/color-picker/README.md

 - `yarn`
 - `yarn build`

-After build command you get folder `/build` with statics pages.
+After the build command, you will get the folder `/build` with statics files.
-Then `./build/index.html` is index file of web application and ready to be served
+Then `./build/index.html` is the index file of the web application and it's ready to be served